nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Deleting a friend

-1. Deleting a friend while all friend are being shown
+1. Deleting a friend while all friends are being shown

    1. Prerequisites: List all persons using the `listfriend` command.
 Multiple friends in the list.